Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 "We're all familiar with the way that China instituted debt trapping scams in Africa.
 They'll come in and they'll say, 'Hey, we'll build you this port at this really high interest rate, and if you don't pay, it's ours.'
 And then that exact sequence happens.
 So now China owns your port," Solheim said.

-"It's different in the way that it works in the Arctic because these are not poor countries with very high debt to GDP ratios," he continued.
+"It's different in the way that it works in the Arctic because these are not poor countries with very high debt-to-GDP ratios," he continued.
 "These are real developed countries.
 And so what China is attempting to do instead is be diplomatic, which is not really good at it, but it's trying to do it anyway."

 And when diplomacy or subtle propaganda doesn't work, China has resorted to threats.